kensanata/nimi-mute/README.md

 Securing your Server
 --------------------

-If you want to use SSL, you need to provide PEM files containing certificate and private key.
+If you want to use TLS, you need to provide PEM files containing certificate and private key.
 To create self-signed files, for example:

 ```